Gayatri

 • AI assistance accelerates complex query writing and schema exploration

-• Hyper flexible integration across multiple data sources and LLMs
+• Hyper-flexible integration across multiple data sources and LLMs

 • Fine-grained permissions keep data secure and compliant